mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 ### Removing access to the Company

 Removing a User from the Identity table results in removing the Role assignment to that User.
-Without permission granted, User access to the Company is always removed **with the exception** if that User also belongs to some [Company Group](/development_suite/identity-and-access-management/group-management.md).
+Without permission granted, User access to the Company is always removed **with the exception** of when that User also belongs to at least one [Company Group](/development_suite/identity-and-access-management/group-management.md).
-In this case, the User does not lose access to the Company, and its permissions on it are defined solely by the privileges given to the Group/Groups to which the User belongs.
+In that specific case, the User does not lose their access to the Company, and their permissions on it are defined solely by the privileges given to the Group/Groups to which the User belongs.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '600px'}}>